 For those students in grades PreK-6, when a balance reaches $0.00 students may charge 1 breakfast and 1 lunch per day.
 Ala Carte charges are not allowed.
 This includes the purchase of milk or juice individually.

 For those students in grades 7-12, meal purchases are to be prepaid before meal service begins.
 Deposits can be made online at a designated website, https://www.payforit.net or money can be brought to any building office, for deposit.
 Students who do not have sufficient funds shall not be allowed to charge meals or Ala Carte items until additional money is deposited in the student account.
-Students may access an emergency principal account for up to 2 meals total.
-Once a student has a positive fund balance, that account will reimburse the principal account.

 Students who qualify for free meals shall never be denied a reimbursable meal, even if they have accrued a negative account balance from previous purchases.
+Schools are encouraged to provide a reimbursable meal to students with outstanding meal charge debt.
+If an alternate meal is provided, the meal must be the same meal presented in the same manner to any student requesting an alternate meal.

 Negative Account Balances